archinetai/surgeon-pytorch/README.md

 A library to inspect and extract intermediate layers of PyTorch models.

 ### Why?
-It's often the case that we want to inspect intermediate layers of a model or completely extract them without modifying the code.
-This can be useful to visualize attention matrices of language models, get values from an intermediate layer to feed to another layer, or apply a loss function to intermediate layers.
+It's often the case that we want to _inspect_ intermediate layers of PyTorch models without modifying the code.
+This can be useful get attention matrices of language models, visualize layer embeddings, or apply a loss function to intermediate layers.
+Sometimes we want _extract_ subparts of the model and run them independently, either to debug them or to train them separately.
+All of this can be done with Surgeon without changing one line of the original model.

 ## Install